Disability Film Festival April 2008 Light House Media Centre Wolverhampton

 The Disability Film Festival is funded by the National Lottery through the UK Film Council and Screen WM, Arts Council West Midlands and is a joint project between Digital Disability, Wolverhampton’s leading Disability Arts organisation, and Light House, The Chubb Buildings, Fryer Street, Wolverhampton, WV1 1HT

 DISABILITY FILM FESTIVAL

 Wolverhampton’s first Disability Film Festival brings work from regional, national and international disabled filmmakers to the big screen as the culmination of Wolverhampton Disability Arts Festival.
 Featuring a wide variety of genres and styles, including documentary, drama, comedy and archive, both feature length and short films, the festival aims to celebrate the talents of disabled filmmakers, stimulate debate and give disabled people an opportunity to showcase their artistic talents.
 Equally, we take time out from the present to see how disability was seen in the past with two archive screenings.
 Most screenings and events throughout the weekend are free.

-The Festival is funded by National Lottery through the UK Film Council and Screen WM, Arts Council England, Outside Centre and Light House.
+The Festival is funded by National Lottery through the UK Film Council and Screen WM, Arts Council England, Digital Disability and Light House.